 Change management: When more than a few people are involved, change isn’t easy.
 It’s often most attainable to establish some of the principles and practices within existing digital transformation initiatives.
 Bolting on some of these improvements under the guise of content marketing, or strategy, or as part of a digital first objective can make their business value much more apparent.

 GatherContent is the best possible means to getting everyone in your organisation creating effective content.
-We are used as an essential part of a ContentOps infrastructure, delivering;
+We are used as an essential part of a ContentOps technology stack, delivering;

 Since all of our functionality is available on a public API, we can be connected seamlessly to your publishing and analytics tools.
 Giving you everything you need to break down silos, and get even the least technical people in your organisation creating neatly structured content in a simple workflow.
 Sign up for a free trial and take a look.